HTTPArchive/almanac.httparchive.org/src/content/en/2022/interop.md

 {{ figure_markup(
-  caption="Number of mobile pages using containment in their stylesheets.", content="4%", classes="big-number", sheets_gid="1436876723",
+  caption="Number of mobile pages using containment in their stylesheets.", content="3.7%", classes="big-number", sheets_gid="1436876723",
   sql_file="contain.sql"
 )
 }}

-In the 2022 data, containment appears in stylesheets on 4% of pages on mobile and 3% of pages on desktop.
+In the 2022 data, containment appears in stylesheets on 3.7% of pages on mobile and 3.1% of pages on desktop.

-The figure below shows the relative appearance of values in those pages - layout containment being far and away the most popular usage, accounting for 34% of `contain` values.

 {{ figure_markup(
   image="contain-property-usage.png",